TsengPinRuei/JustCode/README.md

 ## Key Features

 - Browse local coding problems with difficulty, tags, and solved/attempted status.
-- Solve problems in Java or Python3 using a Monaco-based code editor.
+- Solve problems in Java or Python3 using a Monaco-based code editor with reset and font-size controls.
 - Run visible testcases, run one custom JSON input, or submit against visible plus hidden testcases.
-- Save progress automatically per problem, including selected language and code for each language.
+- Save progress automatically per problem, including selected language, code for each language, accepted submission records, and solve timing.
 - Import public LeetCode problem data by URL, including statement text, examples, constraints, Java/Python3 templates, and example testcases.
 - Delete imported problems from the UI.
 Built-in problems are protected from deletion.
 - Read Markdown editorials with GitHub-flavored Markdown, tabbed adjacent code blocks, and copy buttons.
-- See AC, WA, CE, RE, and TLE feedback, per-testcase details, timing, and compile-error markers in the editor.
+- See AC, WA, CE, RE, and TLE feedback, per-testcase details, timing, compile-error markers in the editor, and filtered debug output for failing cases.
+- Review solve statistics such as current attempt time, best total time, latest submit runtime, and ranked accepted submissions.
 - Run code through a sandbox runner with temporary workspaces, timeout handling, bounded output, and optional Docker isolation.
 - Resize the problem, editor, and console panes while working.